jorgego11/ibp-installation/rancher/README.md

     ```

-Please note that instead of using a bare-metal machine, you can provision a VM on the IBM Cloud that meets the software and hardware [requirements](https://rancher.com/docs/rancher/v2.x/en/installation/requirements/) for Rancher (I just chose the bare-metal approach since I had a spare Linux laptop and wanted to save our organization a few bucks by not provisioning a VM on the cloud).
+Please note that instead of using a bare-metal machine, you can provision a VM on the IBM Cloud that meets the software and hardware [requirements](https://rancher.com/docs/rancher/v2.x/en/installation/requirements/) for Rancher (to save our organization a few bucks, I used a spare Linux laptop for the installation instead of provisioning a VM on the cloud).

 2) Installed Docker on the Ubuntu system: